cjam/react-native-spotify-remote/README.md

 ## Usage

+### Example Application

+This repo contains an [Example App](./example/Readme.md) which should be the quickest and easiest way to get up and running to try things out.
+It is using React Hooks (cuz they're pretty cool) and is using a few of the remote API calls.
+(Will be looking to show use of all of the api calls in the near future).

+### In Code

+Again, I recommend looking at the example app.
+If you specifically want to see some code that actually does stuff take a look at the [App.tsx](./example/App.tsx).

 Here's how you would use this library with Typescript (though the same mostly applies to Javascript) and the `async`/`await` syntax for promises (Just cuz I like em).

 ```typescript